sagemath/sagewiki_to_gh-2022-10-10/magma.md

 }}}
 === Local Intersection Theory ===

-The following "easy to implement" should be in Sage.
+The following "easy to implement" stuff should be in Sage.
 {{{

 IsIntersection(C,D,p) : Sch,Sch,Pt -> BoolElt